jamieforth/aruspix-build/README.md

-# Reproducible build of Aruspix
+# Reproducible static build of Aruspix for Ubuntu 16.04

 This assumes you are running docker on the same host OS as the target build (ubuntu:16.04).